Pregnancy/Adoption FAQs

 No legal paperwork is filed with the court until after a baby is born.
 If a birth mother decides to continue with her plan after the birth of the child, custody is transferred directly to the adoptive family at the hospital.
 The baby will go home from the hospital with the adoptive parents.
 A private hearing will be held at the Probate court (approximately 4-8 weeks after birth) for the birth parents to consent to the adoption plan.

 Pregnancy counseling is primarily for pregnant women.
 The pregnant woman is the client and is able to decide if anyone else will participate in her services.
-We also provide services to expectant fathers who wish to work with us as long as their plan is not in conflict with a CSSW pregnancy client’s plan.
+We also provide services to expectant fathers who wish to work with us as long as their plan is not in conflict with a CCWC pregnancy client’s plan.
 We encourage open adoption relationships to include birth fathers whenever possible.

 This question depends on the situation.
 If there is a father who desires to parent and has prepared to parent the child in a safe and healthy environment, we would encourage the birth mother to explore that option.
 If a birth mother does not feel the situation is ideal, she has the right to move forward with an adoption plan.
 If the father objects to the adoption plan, he has the ability to attend the hearing and present his case to a judge.
 In this case, he should consult with an attorney about his rights.
 Ultimately, the court decides what is in the child’s best interest.